-Dating in general is an experience, but when you live with severely stigmatised mental health conditions – in my case, anxiety, depression and BPD – dating becomes a whole different challenge.
+Dating in general is an experience, but when you live with severely stigmatised mental health conditions – in my case, anxiety and depression – dating becomes a whole different challenge.
 And unless a Tinder date does some preliminary stalking and stumbles upon the blog, then meeting new people with a view to romance introduces a whole new set of complications.
 When do you tell them?
 Should you even tell them?
 How will this shape their perception of me, will they think differently of me?

 There’s a lot of self-doubt because the last thing you want when you really like a person is for them to find out about your flaws and then recoil in disgust.
 I panic, I get scared, I get clingy, sad, needy – the list could go on!
 I’m a lot to deal with – I know that.
 Therefore, it takes a monumental amount of trust for me to let someone into my life and go into depth about my “emotional baggage” per say.
 As for someone like me who feels things intensely, it almost seems better to not get too close because then you have nothing to lose.